RTae/CPE393/README.md

 This repository is collection of lecture, homework and my note summary in CPE393 from KMUTT

-## :pinhead: Week 1 - Introduction
+## :pushpin: Week 1 - Introduction